-To do so, simply navigate to your Project Settings, and select the Integrations tab.
-It gets installed in just one click but you may need to move back and forth between Codacy and GitHub if additional permissions are required.
+It installs in just one click but you may need to move back and forth between Codacy and GitHub if it requires additional permissions.

-After installing it for a project, it needs to be enabled by a user that has project access on GitHub.
-For private projects, this user will by default become the GitHub user that Codacy will use to comment and create issues on GitHub.
-For public projects, comments made by Codacy will appear as coming from codacy-bot.
+After installing it for a repository, it has to be enabled by a user with repository access on GitHub.
+For private repositories, this user will by default become the GitHub user that Codacy will use to comment and create issues on GitHub.
+For public repositories, comments made by Codacy will appear as coming from codacy-bot.

 Enabling GitHub integration

-Once the integration is enabled, you will see additional options when browsing the existing issues on the project:
+Once the integration is enabled, you will see additional options when browsing the existing issues on the repository:

-If you enable Pull Request Status, Pull Request Comment or Pull Request Summary Codacy will be able to automatically update pull requests on GitHub with additional information when accepting pull requests.
+Enabling Pull Request Status, Pull Request Comment or Pull Request Summary Codacy will automatically update pull requests on GitHub with additional information when accepting pull requests.

-Pull Request Status shows whether your PR and coverage are up to standards or not as per the Pull Request Quality Settings set up for your project.
-To see the coverage status, please make sure that the Coverage option is enabled in the PR Quality settings.
+The status shows whether your PR and coverage are up to standards or not as per the Pull Request Quality Settings set up for your repository.
+To see the coverage status, please make sure the Coverage option is enabled in the PR Quality settings.

-Pull Request Comment makes a comment on the Pull Request line when a new issue is found and shows the pattern that raised the issue.
-When you click on the Issue link you will be redirected to Codacy where you can see more details about the issue and how to fix it.
+Pull Request Comment makes a comment on the Pull Request line when a new issue is found and shows the pattern raising the issue.
+Click on the Issue link to go to Codacy to see more details about the issue and how to fix it.